rollrat/custom-crawler/README.md

 `Custom Crawler` is a tool for automatic crawler generation.
 This project is based on `WPF` and requires `.NET Framework 4.7.2` or higher.
-So, this program only runs on `Windows 10`.

 한국어 설명(Korean Description): https://github.com/rollrat/custom-crawler/blob/master/CONCEPT.md